ltsai323/NTUMAC_dockerized_softwares/README.md

 ## Installation
-* Windows 10 22H2 or newer
+* Docker Desktop (Windows 10 22H2 or newer is required)
-* Docker Desktop
 * VcXsrv

 ## Usage
-* Run VcXsrv using `config.xlaunch`
+* Load VcXsrv configrations. `config.xlaunch`
-* Go to sub-repository and execute init.bat and run.bat
+* Go to sub-directory and execute batch files.
-* You can use docker desktop for image and container controlling
+* You can use docker desktop for image and container controlling.